metamath/metamath-website-scripts/README.md

 ./build-system.sh
 ~~~~

+## What to change

+Here are some of the files you might want to change:

+* `us.metamath.org` - the configuration file for the nginx web server.
+* `build-system.sh` - shell script run by root that creates/changes
+  system configuration
+* `regenerate-website.sh` - shell script run by user "generator" every day
+  to regenerate the website contents

+## Setting up for the first time

+See `INSTALL.md` for installation instructions.

 A website's name must be set up with a DNS registrar.
 If it's *.metamath.org, it must be setup with the DNS registar